zengm-games/zengm/README.md

 is absolute vs relative paths, governed by window.inCordova in index.html).
 To collect the files needed for Cordova, run `npm run build-cordova` and look in the cordova folder.

+Warning: This hasn't been tested in a while and is probably broken by now.